 - You may have side effects after vaccination, but these are normal.

 - It typically takes two weeks after vaccination for the body to build protection (immunity) against the virus that causes COVID-19.
-You are not fully vaccinated until 2 weeks after the 2nd dose of a two-dose vaccine or two weeks after a one-dose vaccine.
+You are not fully vaccinated until two weeks after the 2nd dose of a two-dose vaccine or two weeks after a one-dose vaccine.

 - COVID-19 vaccines are more widely accessible.
 Everyone 16 years and older is now eligible for a COVID-19 vaccination.
 Find a COVID-19 vaccine.